fenago/katacoda-scenarios/machine-learning-mastery-python/chapter-10/regression-metrics/intro.md

-Welcome to The Exercise of Classification Metrics!
+Welcome to The Exercise of Regression Metrics!